 In this article, we’re looking closely at the legacy of the Kaluga sturgeon and examining what makes it such a superstar in the world of caviar.
 We’ll examine the fish itself, the pearls it produces, and what modern caviar companies are doing to make sustainable Kaluga caviar products for us to enjoy.
 Let’s check it out.

-The fish is known by its scientific name Huso Dauricus and is also commonly called the “River Beluga,” growing up to 19 feet and weighing more than 2,200 pounds at the high end.
-While it isn’t quite as large as the monstrous Beluga, Kaluga makes up for it with extra ferocity.
+The fish is known by its scientific name, the Huso Dauricus sturgeon, and is also commonly called the “River Beluga,” growing up to 19 feet and weighing more than 2,200 pounds at the high end.
+While it isn’t quite as large as the monstrous Beluga, Kaluga is the largest freshwater fish and makes up for the difference with extra ferocity.

 With massive, nail-like teeth and a powerful set of jaws, you don’t want to face a Kaluga sturgeon when paddling out for a dip in the sea.